 It’s Time to Test Your Smoke Alarm

-The skies are about to look a lot brighter when you get home from work—thanks to Daylight Savings Time, which “springs” us ahead on March 12 this year.
-Before you capitalize on that extra sunlight for an evening stroll or a game of hoops, assemble your family for an even better activity: testing your smoke detector and carbon monoxide (CO) alarm.
+The skies are about to look a lot brighter when you get home from work—thanks to Daylight Savings Time, which “springs” us ahead on March 8, 2020.
+Before you capitalize on that extra sunlight for an evening stroll or a game of hoops, assemble your family for an even better activity: test your smoke alarm and carbon monoxide (CO) alarm!

 The U.S. Fire Administration (USFA) provides some great resources on smoke alarms.
 If you don’t have time to review them all, here are a few key points:

 WHY TEST YOUR SMOKE ALARM

 - 60% of home fire deaths result from fires in homes without working smoke alarms.

 - Your risk of dying in a home fire is reduced by 50% when your home has a working smoke alarm.

 Most people feel confident their smoke detector works because it goes off whenever they attempt a fried dish on the stove top or a super steamy shower.
 But that’s all the more reason why regular alarm testing is so important, as batteries can get worn out sooner this way.

 HOW TO TEST YOUR SMOKE ALARM

 Your smoke alarm and carbon monoxide detectors should have a test button you can push to check for functionality.
 Try to do this monthly—especially if the device is giving off random beeps or sounding false alarms.
 Before testing, have family members distributed throughout the house.
 Make sure everyone can hear the signal even in bedrooms, with their doors closed.